 This means that the transition between laptop, mobile, or tablet needs to happen without surprises or missteps.
 Additionally, notifications should be smart --when a user interacts with a comment that comes with a notification the system should update the notification status to reflect actions in real-time.

-Powerful notification settings
+Powerful notification settings and user's notification preferences

 Our work is not done

-Despite the thinking invested in designing the best notification system, I still feel like we've only scratched the surface of what's possible--and what's needed.
-For example, we're keeping push notifications and emergency notifications top of mind, as well.
+Despite the thinking invested in designing the best notification system, I still feel like we’ve only scratched the surface of what’s possible–and what’s needed.
+For example, we’re keeping push notifications and emergency notifications top of mind, as well.

 As the amount of information we share at work gets bigger by the day, as employees increasingly move online, and teams continue to be distributed across geographies and times-zones, the need for robust, powerful, and reliable notification systems in work and productivity tools will only grow.

-I'm certain that our perspectives will evolve as we continue on our mission, although the fundamental vision for a unified notification system that more efficiently benefits users will remain.
+I’m certain that our perspectives will evolve as we continue on our mission, although the fundamental vision for a unified notification system that more efficiently benefits users will remain

 I think it is only a matter of time before companies like Notion and Figma (to name just two) have to take engagement with notifications into a part of their net promoter scores.
 This will, in turn force them to think of efficiencies and customization to notifications as a primary feature.